krother/advanced_python_aug2025/python_package/README.md

 The development libraries are installed by default.

+You should see a `venv/` folder that contains the installed libraries.

 ## 5. Add source code

 Add a folder `pac/` below the folder containing `pyproject.toml`